 I didn’t sleep much.
 Rushed to the art store after work.
 I went home and made veggie tacos.
 Soooo good.
 I polished my nails and then passed out!

-Spent a day in Miami for Art Basel.
+I spent a day in Miami for Art Basel.
 I had some Cuban food at Puerto Sagua and spent a little bit of time in the sun.
 Saw some exhibits.
-Did some shopping.
+I did some shopping.
 I went to the XXtentacion concert which was pretty lit.
 Maybe a little too lit for me.
 I went and got some food with some friends and I came back to NY the next day.
 Every now and then you have to do something random in life, like go to Miami for a day.

 I went to the Mazi Club for the first time to celebrate my friend Brittney’s birthday.
 Good times.

 I went with my patna’ shopping for his job holiday party.
 I went to the nail shop, got Chinese food, came home and unpacked from Miami finally.
 Overall I had a good day.

 Now I’m sitting here talking to you.
 Dreading going to work and class tomorrow.
 Blah blah blahhhhhh.
 I have to figure out something to meal prep for the week.